Public housing: Japan

 The Japan Housing Corporation (JHC), now known as the Urban Renaissance Agency (UR), was founded in 1955.
 During the 1950s, 1960s, and 1970s, the JHC built many danchi in suburban areas to offset the increasing housing demand during the post-World War II economic boom.
 It introduced the Japanese salaryman to a life around the nuclear family in contrast with the multi-generation homes before the war.

 The rent payment for a danchi is much cheaper than that of an apartment or a mortgage, but for a public danchi the prospective tenant must usually participate in a lottery to be assigned an open apartment.
 Residents in UR danchi do not have to pay key money or contract renewal fees, making the residences cheaper than comparable housing even if the monthly rents are equivalent.

 Singapore

 In Singapore, the public housing program, particularly the planning and development of new public housing and the allocation of rental units and resale of existing ownership units, is managed by the Housing and Development Board.
 Day-to-day management of public housing communities has been delegated to Town Councils headed by the local members of parliament.

-In 2018, 78.7% of Singaporeans live in public residential developments, ranging from studio units to executive condominiums provided by the HDB, a major factor in Singapore having one of the highest home-ownership rates – over 90% of the resident population – in the world.
+In 2018, 78.7% of Singaporean residents live in public residential developments, ranging from studio units to executive condominiums provided by the HDB, a major factor in Singapore having one of the highest home-ownership rates – over 90% of the resident population – in the world.

+Taiwan

+After Kuomintang's retreat to Taiwan, Taiwan experienced a population surge and, beginning in the 1980s, faced issues with ageing military dependents' village.
+To address these housing needs, the government constructed various types of public housing projects across the country.
+Starting in 1976, approximately 390,000 housing units were built, providing accommodation for around 1.58 million people.
+These projects were largely managed by specialised local government agencies, such as the National Housing Bureau.
+Taiwan’s public housing is generally categorized into three types: